AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 Routing Tables created by the Aviatrix Controller
 ```

-From there, navigate to `Internet gateways`.
+Now, navigate to the `Internet gateways` section.

-Here, also, you can see the **IGW** created by the Aviatrix Controller.
-You can notice that the IGW has the same name of the VPC that you defined, moreover it is also attached to this VPC.
+Here, you will find the Internet Gateway created by the Aviatrix Controller.
+You’ll notice that the **IGW** shares the same name as the VPC you defined and is attached to it as well.

 ```{figure} images/lab1-igw.png
 ---